About Us

 We are the largest undergraduate geosciences department in the UNC system, and we have been successful in establishing a program that is arguably among the best Bachelor degree programs in earth and environmental sciences available in the southeastern United States.

-At AGES, we offer the following degree programs and concentrations:
+GES offers the following degree programs and concentrations:

-- Environmental Science (BS) - Life Science concentration
+Environmental Science (BS)

-- Environmental Science (BS) - Earth System Science concentration
+- Earth System Science Concentration

-- Geology (BS) - Environmental Geology concentration
+- Environmental Geology Concentration

-- Geology (BS) - Quantitative Geoscience concentration
+- Quantitative Geoscience Concentration

 What should I major in?